sdc17/UPop/README.md

-### Acknowledgement
+### Acknowledgment
-This code is bulit upon <a href="https://github.com/salesforce/BLIP">BLIP</a>.
-We thank the original authors for their open source work.
+This code is built upon <a href="https://github.com/salesforce/BLIP">BLIP</a>.
+We thank the original authors for their open-source work.